Employer of Record

 Employees are integrated into the employer’s organizational structure, whereas independent contractors operate independently, without being part of the employer’s core team.

-If two or more of these factors are present, the relationship is presumed to be an employment one, even if the provider is labeled as an independent contractor.
-In such cases, the burden of proof lies with the employer to demonstrate that the relationship qualifies as independent contracting.
+If two or more of these factors are present, the relationship may be treated as an employment one, even if the provider is labeled as an independent contractor.
+In such cases, the burden of proof may fall on the engaging entity to demonstrate that the relationship qualifies as independent contracting.

 General Differences in Tax Treatment